Inside Out & Back Again by Thanhha Lai: Lesson Plan Ideas

 NPR has an audio Immigration Series based on research conducted by NPR, the Kaiser Family Foundation and Harvard's Kennedy School of Government.
 The segment entitled Immigration in America: The Vietnamese gives students a lot of background information on how the Vietnamese-American community in particle coped with the obstacles of immigrant life in the United States.

-PBS’s series Vietnam: A Television History analyzes the costs and consequences of the Vietnam War.
+PBS has numerous clips of interviews with Vietnamese Americans and Vietnam veterans that analyze the costs and consequences of the Vietnam War.
 Even if you do not have time to show clips of this series in class, the website still is a helpful resource.
-The detailed information on each country’s role in Vietnam, descriptions of specific events, timelines, and maps provide a historical prospective that will surely help your students better understand Inside Out & Back Again.
+The detailed information on each country’s role in Vietnam, descriptions of specific events, timelines, and maps provide a historical perspective that will surely help your students better understand Inside Out & Back Again.

 I often find it useful when teaching students a piece of literature that has a historical, political, and/or cultural connection to provide the background information necessary to understanding the text.
 Below are links to websites to inform students about Vietnam, Vietnamese-American immigration, refugees, and various human rights issues.
 I suggest that teachers explore each website ahead of time to find what information is appropriate for both their students and their unit plan.